-Inactive ingredients are sucrose, lactose monohydrate, starch-maize, purified talc, magnesium stearate, titanium dioxide, sunset yellow FCF CI15985, erythrosine CI45430, carbon black CI77266 and gelatin.
+Inactive ingredients are lactose monohydrate, Confectioner's sugar (PI: 1749) (sucrose with 3% maize starch), purified talc, magnesium stearate, titanium dioxide, sunset yellow FCF, erythrosine, carbon black and gelatin.

 - Each white Dilantin Capsule contains 30 mg of the active ingredient phenytoin sodium.

-Inactive ingredients are sucrose, magnesium stearate, starch-maize, purified talc, titanium dioxide, carbon black CI77266 and gelatin.
+Inactive ingredients are lactose monohydrate, Confectioner's sugar (PI: 1749) (sucrose with 3% maize starch), magnesium stearate, purified talc, titanium dioxide, carbon black and gelatin.

 - Each Dilantin Infatab contains the active ingredient phenytoin 50 mg.

 Inactive ingredients are sucrose, sunset yellow FCF, starch- maize, quinoline yellow, saccharin sodium, magnesium stearate, purified talc and spearmint flavour.